 Customizing

-Other additions: Broccoli, snow peas, water chestnuts, onion, garlic, ginger, green beans, zucchini, sweet potato, bell pepper, mushrooms, etc.
+Vegetables: Swap in other veggies like broccoli, snow peas, water chestnuts, green beans, zucchini, sweet potato, bell pepper, or mushrooms.

-For more inspiration, also browse all Indian-inspired recipes.
+For more inspiration, also browse all vegan soup recipes or Indian-inspired recipes.

 Ingredients